 Most Affordable Neighborhoods in Boulder, CO

 Some of the cheapest neighborhoods in Boulder are Whittier-Boulder, Keewayden, and Williams Village.
 These neighborhoods offer some of the lowest rent prices in Boulder, making them ideal for renters on a budget.
-As of February 26, 2025, the average rent in Boulder is $1,888, which is 0.2% higher than last year.
+As of March 30, 2025, the average rent in Boulder is $1,851, which is 1.5% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Whittier-Boulder